-Legally Responsible Individual of the student/child:

-(a) is responsible for obtaining all age-appropriate immunizations for their children and providing valid immunization records to the school or early childhood program.

-Principal/Early Childhood Program Official:

-- (a) has the ultimate responsibility to ensure students attending school or early childhood programs are in compliance with Utah's immunization requirements; this includes assuring valid immunization records are complete and on file at the school or early childhood program and that follow-up for additional information (records or doses) is accomplished when necessary. - (b) shall exclude students who are out-of-compliance after notifying the parent or guardian that the student is out-of-compliance and will be excluded from school. - (c) is responsible to ensure the annual immunization reports are submitted to the Utah Department of Health and Human, .
+- Legally Responsible Individual of the student/child. - Is responsible for obtaining all age-appropriate immunizations for their children and providing valid immunization records to the school or early childhood program. - Principal/Early Childhood Program Official: - (a) has the ultimate responsibility to ensure that students attending school or early childhood programs are in compliance with Utah's immunization requirements.
+This includes ensuring valid immunization records are complete and on file as well as determining whether a student has complied with the follow-up for additional information (records or doses). - (b) Should exclude students who are out of compliance after notifying the parent or guardian that the student is out of compliance and will be excluded from school. - (c) Is responsible for ensuring that annual immunization reports are submitted to the Utah Department of Health and Human Services.

-3. Can a school scan the Utah School Immunization Record (USIR), exemption form, and health care provider documentation for history of disease if the school only uses electronic student cumulative folder/school permanent record file?
+3. Can a school scan the Utah School Immunization Record (USIR), exemption form, and healthcare provider documentation for history of disease if the school only uses electronic student cumulative folder/school permanent record file?

-Yes, maintaining an electronic/scanned copy of the USIR, student exemption form, and health care provider documentation for history of disease as part of the student's permanent cumulative record meets the Utah Statutory Code.
+Yes, maintaining an electronic/scanned copy of the USIR, student exemption form, and healthcare provider documentation for history of disease as part of the student's permanent cumulative record meets the Utah Statutory Code.
 This eliminates the need for a hard copy record to be kept on file because everything is electronic.
 If the USIR is kept in an electronic form, it must be up-to-date with the most current immunization information, including any required documents, and have all required signatures.

-When a district uses electronic student cumulative folder all the following criteria must be met:
+When a district uses electronic student cumulative folder, the following criteria must be met:

-- School personnel singed USIR, exemption form, and health care provider documentation for history of disease must be checked for accuracy before scanning into the file; - The electronic copy of the USIR, student exemption, and health care provider documentation for history of disease must be made available to the Utah Department of Health and Human Services or local health departments as required for audit and to verify immunization records/exemptions/history of disease if an outbreak occurs for excluding all non-immunized students or exempt students; and - The electronic copy of the USIR, student exemption form, and health care provider documentation for history of disease follows the student through his or her school career and must be sent to any transfer school upon the request of the student's legally responsible individual (53G-9-306).
+- School personnel handling the USIR must ensure that all fields on the USIR are completed.
+The exemption form and healthcare provider documentation for the history of disease must be checked for accuracy before scanning into the file. - The electronic copy of the USIR, student exemption form, and healthcare provider documentation for the history of disease must be made available to the Utah Department of Health and Human Services or local health departments as required for audits and to verify immunization records/exemptions/history of disease if an outbreak occurs for excluding all non-immunized students or exempt students. - If a student withdraws, transfers, is prompted, or otherwise leaves the school, the school or early childhood program must either return the USIR, any immunity document, and any exemption form to the child's legally responsible individual, or transfer the USIR, any immunity documents, and any exemption form with the student's official school record to the new school or early childhood program upon the request of the student's legally responsible individual.